camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 }
 ```

-2. Add an overlay that displays the number of incidents on flow nodes.
+2. Add an overlay that displays the number of incidents on flow nodes:

 ```js
 // ...